Alternative Choices for You

 So, now that we've had a closer look at Gom VPN, let's review.

 The service is an atypical VPN, being a Chrome extension that only affects your browser.
-And, once upon a time, it was intended to be a quick and easy tool to help people unblock US content from any location – before it broke, that is.
+And, once upon a time, it was intended to be a quick and easy tool to help people gain a US IP address in order to unblock US content from any location – before it broke, that is.

 Things we liked